digitalbutter/vagrant-precise64/README.md

 The password for the `ubuntu` and `root` accounts is `ubuntu`.

 ###Maintenance
-When provisioning rules are updated on Chef (e.g., adding new sites to dev environment) or in the `Vagrantfile`, the machine can be provisioned again:
+When provisioning rules are updated in the `Vagrantfile`, the machine can be provisioned again:

 ```
 $ vagrant provision